nityachoudhary144/test-strip-reader/README.md

 # Test Strip Reader

-Reads the pad colours on a urine test strip from a photo using classical computer
-vision: strip detection, perspective correction, per-pad colour sampling, white balance, and CIE-Lab colour matching against a reference chart.
+Uses classical computer vision to read the colors on a urine test strip from a photo: strip detection, correction for perspective distortion, color sampling for each pad, white balance, and matching to a reference color chart using CIE-Lab color matching.
 No machine learning.

-Educational demo, not a medical device.
-This reads the colours on a strip; it does not perform the chemistry and cannot diagnose anything.
-Follow the instructions supplied with your strips and confirm any result with a clinician.
+Educational demonstration, not a diagnostic device.
+Reads the colors on a strip, does no chemistry, and cannot diagnose anything.
+Follow instructions supplied with your strips and get any diagnosis verified by a clinician.

-Tested only on a synthetic strip.
-Accuracy on a real strip is unknown.
+Only tested on a simulated strip.
+Accuracy on an actual strip is unknown.
 ![Example output](docs/example.jpg)

 The synthetic demo strip.
 The green quad is the detected strip; the bar along the